Transform your event with real-time subtitles

 These subtitles can come from three sources:

-First, if you already have interpreters, they can speak into spf.io’s interpreter view.
+First, if you already have interpreters, they can speak into spf.io’s streamer and stream automatic captions of their speech.
 What they say will be shown on screen.

 Second, if you have captioners (either trained to use spf.io’s AI-assisted captioning feature or using CART), the captions can be automatically translated into many languages.
 Up to three languages can be shown on one screen.

-Third, if you use a script, it can be automatically translated and shown in real-time.
+Third, if you use a script, it can be automatically translated and displayed in real-time.

 Spf.io enables you to switch between these different sources on the fly.
 This means that no matter which source is used, your audience can simply read it on the public display or on their mobile devices.